-A gigantic stone crab marks the town line as you approach from Varadero; sculptures of a bicycle and a caleta mark the other end of town.
-With barely a car in the streets, there's a dramatic simplicity to what lies in between.
-Cárdenas merits a two- or three-hour visit; the dining and lodging are so superior 10 minutes away in Varadero that trying to do either here isn't advised.
+A gigantic stone crab, commemorating the city's history as a crab fishery, marks the town line as you approach from Varadero; sculptures of a bicycle and a fittingly broken-down caleta mark the other end of town.
+With barely a car in the streets, there's a dramatic simplicity and some charm to what lies in between.
+The main attraction here is the fascinating Museo Oscar María de Rojas and an excellent new restaurant.